Yorkshire cycling website

 According to Knaresborough.co.uk, the house was open to visitors until 1994, and lived in by descendants of Thomas Hill until 1996.
 It may open again in the future.

 Kingfisher carved into a tree stump, Abbey Road, Knaresborough, by Hedgehog Cycling

 Further down Abbey Road, close to the junction with Wetherby Road, is St Robert's cave.
 Robert of Knaresborough (1160-1218) was a hermit who lived here.
 He was the son of Touk Flower, mayor of York, and he sought a life of solitude.
-Initially, he shared the cave by the Nidd with a knight who was hiding from King Richard I, but after the death of the king, Robert had the cave to himself.
+Initially, he shared the cave by the Nidd with a knight who was hiding from King Richard I, but after the death of the king the knight left, and Robert had the cave to himself.
 Robert's favourite form of charity was to redeem men from prison.

 Return to High Bridge by going back along Abbey Road and Waterside.
 Alternatively, if you have time and the right type of bike, you could do the Goldsborough-Flaxby loop.

 If you want to make a bit of a circuit, you can come back up the cycle path by the A59 from Knaresborough, as far as Harrogate golf club, then turn right on Bilton Hall Drive to return to the Beryl Burton cycleway.
 The route is shown in yellow on the Google map at the top of the page.

 The cycle path by the A59 from Knaresborough is welcome, but could be improved in various ways.